offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 A variadic function is one that takes in a variable number of arguments, sometimes called varargs in other languages.
 A template can be made variadic by placing a final template parameter with `...` preceding the name, where this template parameter is referred to as parameter pack.

-One common use-case for parameter packs is invoking functions where the parameter list isn't known beforehand.
+One common use-case for parameter packs is invoking functions where the parameter list isn't known before hand.

 ```c++
 template <typename X, typename...
 R>